RomanStadlhuber/livo-handheld/README.md

 ```bash
 ./scripts/docker/prod.sh
 ```
-to perform the deployment build, which will also setup the web-application used to interface and configure the container to start on reboot.
+to perform the deployment build, which will also setup the web-application used to interface and configure the container to start on system boot.

 ### Record Data

 Connect an external storage devie to the raspberry pi and make sure it is automatically mounted in either of `/media` or `/mnt`.
 Find the IP of the device and connect to `<ip>:5000`, then follow the instructions on the webapp.

+#### A Note on Data Formats

+Please read this **important note** on the ROS message formats used.

+##### Camera Image Messages

+In order to save recording space and allow for larger-scale recordings, `rosbag record` will only subscribe to `/image/compressed`.
+When playing back the recorded bags, use the `image_transport` packages `republish` node for decompression (as is done e.g. in LVI-SAM ([example](https://github.com/TixiaoShan/LVI-SAM/blob/master/launch/include/module_sam.launch#L21)).

+##### LiDAR Point-Cloud Format

+The Livox ROS-Driver defines a [Custom Message Format](3rd/livox_ros_driver2/msg/CustomMsg.msg) which includes the start-time of the scan as well as time-offsets of individual points.
+Although this message type cannot be shown in RViz, it provides the benefit of allowing for time-accurate deskewing of the 3D scan.
+Therefore, the [LiDAR launch file](livo_runner/launch/msg_mid360.launch) is configured to use `xfer_format:=1`.

-## Develompent
+## Development

 ### Build and Run the Container